stephengodderidge/learn-git/README.md

 And Voila!
 You've officially cloned the repository onto your local machine.
 Navigate to your repository by running a quick `cd learn-git`

+### Step 2.5: Adding a "Remote" back to the original repository
+One of the trickiest parts of Git is updating your local branch with the changes in the remote repository (`stephengodderidge/learn-git` in our case).
+In order to do this, we'll need to add a "remote" reference to our local git branch.

+1. Run `git remote -v` to see all of your current remotes.
+You should see one: `origin` and that should reference your forked remote repo.
+Don't worry about the difference between `(fetch)` and `(push)` for now.
+2. Next, add a remote called `upstream` with the URL of the original repository by running `git remote add upstream https://github.com/stephengodderidge/learn-git.git`.
+3. Run `git remote -v` to see that new remote added

+Congrats!
+You added your new remote!
+Now, when updates are added to that repository, we'll be able to _pull_ those changes to your local repository.
+We'll practice this after we open our pull request in the Bonus section of this tutorial.

 ## Step 3: Create a feature branch on your local repo
 Now that you're on your local repository, you can focus on making our changes.
 Your assignment is to add a script to the `favorite-animals/` directory.
 Yes, very complicated.
 It's basic, but the goal is to learn git.
 You'll name your script `your_firstname_and_lastname.py`, commit it to your local repo, push your changes to your fork, and open a repo.
 Phew, that's a lot!
 Don't worry, you'll focus on creating the feature branch in this step.